Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: General Idea

 \section{General Idea}

-There exists ``lore'' that convinces us that the accelerators of ultrahigh energy cosmic rays (UHECRs) must correlate to the (electromagnetic) source power.
+There exists lore advocating that the accelerators of ultrahigh energy cosmic rays (UHECRs) must correlate with the (electromagnetic) source power.
 Certainly, to account for the observed UHECR flux these sources must be injecting energy into the cosmos at a rate of $\sim 10^{37.3}~{\rm TeV/s/Mpc^3}$~\cite{Waxman:1995dg}.
 This works out to: {\it (i)}~$\sim 10^{39.3}~{\rm TeV/s}$ per galaxy, {\it (ii)}~$\sim 10^{42.3}~{\rm TeV/s}$ per cluster of galaxies, {\it (iii)}~$\sim 10^{44}~{\rm TeV/s}$ per active galaxy, or {\it (iv)}~$\sim 10^{52}~{\rm TeV}$ per cosmological gamma-ray burst~\cite{Gaisser:1997aw}.
 The coincidence between these numbers and the observed output in electromagnetic energy of these sources explains why they have emerged as the leading candidates for cosmic ray accelerators~\cite{Anchordoqui:2018qom}.
-On that account, it is somewhat unexpected that none of the back-tracked directions from the highest energy cosmic rays aligns with any compelling powerful accelerator~\cite{Unger:2023hnu,Unger:2025xkk}.
+On that account, it is somewhat unexpected that the back-tracked directions from two of the highest energy cosmic rays (those with the smallest localization uncertainties on the source direction) do not align with any compelling powerful accelerator~\cite{Unger:2023hnu,Unger:2025xkk}.
 This null result has been exploited to speculate that a fraction of the highest energy events must originate from transient sources~\cite{Unger:2025xkk}.